 There are many good sites that provide details on how to become Catholic.
-But here I will provide a very brief overview.
+But here we will provide a very brief overview.
 My primary objective for this site has been to end the anti-Catholic stuff floating around some Evangelical Churches and foster understanding between Christians.
 My prayer is that each and every person will find Christ in the most authentic way.
 In my case, the Lord led me to the Catholic Church.
-I just love the Eucharist.
+We just love the Eucharist.
 Perhaps your path will lead here also.

 You can attend any Catholic service any time.
-I went to a Catholic Church for seven years before becoming Catholic (yeah, I know, it's a guy thing, fear of commitment).
+I (Hugh) went to a Catholic Church for seven years before becoming Catholic (yeah, I know, it's a guy thing, fear of commitment).
 The only thing is please don't take communion until you are in communion.
 That's a big deal for Catholics, because we feel responsible for the Eucharist and we want to make sure it is being received with the right understanding and conditions.

 Many Catholic Churches offer a blessing where you can join the Communion line and put your arms across your chest in an "X", so the priest can pray a blessing.
 I just used communion time for prayer which was fine.

 The most important thing is prayer.
 Pray for God to steer you to the right people who can help you make this transition.
 I pray you meet Holy Spirit-filled, devout, Bible-reading Catholics, of which there are many.
 After offering a sincere prayer for guidance, my suggestion is to contact a Catholic Church in your area.
 They can introduce you to the right people to make the transition.